 The CECA is preparing for the possibility of prolonged isolation.
 This planning includes the continuation of service for children of essential workers and children experiencing vulnerability.

 CECA is aware that during times of crisis people who should not have access to children may try to take advantage of the situation.
 In addition, health emergencies can result in individuals displaying different responses.
 Individuals need to be mindful of their approach to ensure typical interactions with children are not compromised.

 CECA is continuing to investigate matters, incidents and allegations relating to risk of harm to children.
 Any reasonable suspicion of an offence will result in further action.
 CECA continue to work with key child protection agencies to ensure the safety of children through this period.

 As the risk of COVID-19 reduces CECA will implement a graduated return to standard regulatory functions.

 The evolving circumstances of COVID-19 in our community reinforces that all individuals should use credible and consistent sources of information to make decisions.
 You should keep up to date with current information from:

 - ACT Health Directorate

 - Australian Children’s Education and Care Quality Authority

-- The Australian Government Department of Education Skills and Employment (this includes information about Child Care Subsidy support for providers specific to COVID-19.
+- The Australian Government Department of Education Skills and Employment

 - For general information on COVID-19 call the Coronavirus Health Information Line on 1800 020 080.
 This line operates 24 hours a day, seven days a week.